 We have presented and developed the mathematical properties of a new class of distributions called the gamma-inverse Weibull (GIW) distribution including the hazard and reverse hazard functions, moments, entropy, mean deviations, Lorenz and Bonferroni curves, Fisher information and maximum likelihood estimates.
-Applications of the proposed model to real data in order to demonstrate the usefulness and applicability of the class of distributions are also
+Applications of the proposed model to real data in order to demonstrate the usefulness and applicability of this new class of distributions are also presented.

-Table 2: Estimates of Models for Ball Bearings Data
+Fitted Densities for Ball Bearings Data